 There is uncertainty as to the extent to which actual future experience will deviate from the assumptions used to calculate the technical provisions.
 In particular, we are exposed to deviations of actual experience from any of the assumptions discussed in the previous section.
 Sensitivity to key assumptions is tested in the ORSA, the Actuarial Function Report and in determining capital requirements.

 These sensitivity tests show we are most exposed to market and surrender stresses that reduce projected future fund related revenues and to expense stresses that increase future expected costs.
-We are exposed to expense inflation and mortality risks to a lesser extent.

 D.2.4 Valuation differences between IFRS and Solvency II